-The Scan Tool requires 4-AAA alkaline batteries to operate without vehicle power.
+The scan tool requires 4-AAA alkaline batteries to operate without vehicle power.

-- Rechargeable batteries do not last as long as alkaline types and are not recommended. - Non-rechargeable Lithium (Li) battery can be used.
+- When the batteries need to be replaced, the lowbattery icon ( is displayed. - Rechargeable batteries do not last as long as alkaline types and are not recommended. - Non-rechargeable Lithium (Li) battery can be used.
 Though Lithium types last longer than the alkaline types, they are more expensive. - 1.
-Place display face-down on a non-abrasive surface. - 2.
-Remove battery cover by turning phillips screw counterclockwise.
+Place display face-down on a non-abrasive surface. - Remove battery cover by turning phillips screw counterclockwise.
 Slide battery cover off. - 3.
 Remove batteries and properly discard. - 4.
 Install four new AAA Alkaline batteries. - 5.
 Reinstall battery cover by sliding battery cover on.
 Install phillips screw turning it clockwise.
 Do not overtighten screw.

-6.6 Tool Self-Tests
+Tool Self-Tests 6.6